yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 <img src="assets/week0/sns-eventbridge-health-target.png">

 # Spend Considerations
-The costs of services can vary depending on the type of service and the region in which it is being offered.
+The costs of services can vary depending on many factors which it is being offered.

 Here are some approches, self-architected, to consider when planning your AWS spend.

 ### Understanding Cost Variability
 The costs of services can vary based on factors such as the type of service and the region where it is provisioned.